 Candidates may be feeling all warm and fuzzy (because their boss has just dropped a load of cash on getting them hammered at the Christmas party), so now’s probably not the best time to approach them.
 However, it is the perfect time to assess who you’d like to network with in the new year and get your plan of action in place for when the January blues hit them (and your days get a lot more busy as a result)!

-Set aside some time to research your market, making sure you know the trends to watch out for and what the priorities for your candidates and clients are likely to be in the next twelve months.
+Set aside some time to research your market, making sure you know the trends to watch out for and what your candidate and clients' priorities are likely to be in the next twelve months.
 If you can increase your sector speak, your conversations will be far more worthwhile all round.

 Sort your social